bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 bus.subscribe(onUserUpdated);

-// When a new message arrives the observable
+// When a new message arrives,
-// will notify the subscribed observers:
+// the observable will notify the subscribed observers:

 bus.notifyAll({
   type: "updateUser",